- If the brach is terminal (has no children), its Strahler number is one

-Strahler Analysis takes a binary or 8-bit grayscale image (2D or 3D) containing a single arbor, and calls AnalyzeSkeleton iteratively to retrieve Horton-Strahler numbers from the skeletonized centerlines of the input image.
+Strahler Analysis (Image) takes a binary or 8-bit grayscale image (2D or 3D) containing a single arbor, and calls AnalyzeSkeleton2 iteratively to retrieve Horton-Strahler numbers from the skeletonized centerlines of the input image.
 Each iteration includes three operations:

-::This option is only available when a rectangular ROI is present.
-It is described in Non-radial arbors.
+Infer root end-points from rectangular ROI: This option is only available when a rectangular ROI is present.
+It is described in root detection.

 Ignore single-point arbors (Isolated pixels) Elimination of end-point branches may give rise to single point arbors.
 Such ‘debris’ have 1 end-point but no slab branches or junctions.
 When this option is selected, single-point arbors will be discarded on each iteration.
 If deselected, the total number of end-points may be overestimated.

-Elimination of Skeleton Loops:
+Elimination of Skeleton Loops

-::Strahler Analysis cannot process skeletons containing closed loops and will output a warning message when such structures have been detected.
+Method Strahler Analysis cannot process skeletons containing closed loops and will output a warning message when such structures have been detected.
 The available methods in this drop-down menu define how closed loops should be resolved by and are described in the AnalyzeSkeleton documentation page.

 Unsegmented image The initial non-thinned image to be used by AnalyzeSkeleton for intensity-based elimination of closed loops.
 This option is only used if either Lowest intensity voxel or Lowest intensity branch is chosen as Method.
 Note that if an intensity-based method is selected but the chosen image is a binary one, closed loops will not be resolved.

-::If checked, an image stack that documents individual pruning cycles will be displayed.
+Display Iteration stack If checked, an image stack that documents individual pruning cycles will be displayed.
 End-points and Junction-points positions are appended to the stack.

-If checked, analysis will run in verbose mode by outputting detailed measurements and by logging debug messages.
+Show detailed information If checked, analysis will run in verbose mode by outputting detailed measurements and by logging debug messages.